 BIO / MEDIA INFORMATION

 "I'm a country boy.
 There's nothin' about me that ain't.
-I've sang to 80,000 and I've sang to 10 working stadiums, festivals, fairs and beer joints.
+I've entertained crowds of 80,000 people working stadiums, festivals, fairs and beer joints.
 Worked with my hands, built a family, ran 3 bars and sang in way too many so yes, i know somethin' about making my audience happy.
 And yes i talk to God..."
 JC.

 With a successful career in the music and entertainment industry, Johnny Collier has earned a long and loyal fan base.
 Whether he’s headlining or workin’ a honky-tonk, Johnny’s style of music attracts a large audience.